leram84/layer.Cake/README.md

 ### Super Duper Advanced Static
 (I fork cake like this for breakfast)

-If for whatever reason you don't want to sync your theme to this repo and want to manually manage and update it on your own, you can simply copy and paste whatever [CSS](https://github.com/leram84/layer.Cake/tree/master/CSS) or [HTML](https://github.com/leram84/layer.Cake/tree/master/HTML) you would like directly into Organizr.
+If for whatever reason you don't want to sync your theme to this repo and want to manually manage and update it on your own, I've setup a static version of the css [here](https://github.com/leram84/layer.Cake/blob/master/CSS/Static.css).
+I will keep this updated, but there won't be any versioning so you're on your own for following commits.

 | Pros  | Cons |